I was tagged. Now, you realise this is akin to giving me permission to bore the entire blogosphere don’t you? I thank you, I thank you, I thank you.

 Well now you are asking.
 You ready?
 Mariah Carey.
 Mark (I could squash his head with a frying pan right now).
 Mad milkmen.
 Mice.
 Mostly things beginning with an M apparently.
 Liars or bless their little souls, expanders of the truth.
 Finleys irrational urge to do six jigsaws at the same time.
 Being woken up in the midst of a dream I prefer to the day ahead.
 Dried scrambled egg on vintage dishes.
 The hole in my kitchen lino.
 The bins only being collected every fortnight.
 Tony Blair and his smiley wife.
 Ulrika Johnson.
 The Jade Goody/Racism row.
 (Bless her cotton socks.)
 The frost that murdered my primulas overnight.
 Coeliacs disease and the fear of it making my little boy feel different.
 Girls without coats in the depths of Winter.
 Mommies who don’t believe in giving very nauny children a good old fashioned telling off.
 Olives.
 Green, black or purple with blue spots, I don’t care, just don’t slip them anywhere I’m not expecting to find them!!
 Oh and anyone touching my belly button.
 Goodness, I could go on and on.

-you could play any instrument, what would it be?
+12. If you could play any instrument, what would it be?

 There are two things in life I don’t want to do: one is drive a long distance lorry and the other is play an instrument.
 Any instrument.
 I believe in sticking to what I am good at: taking baths and baking quiches.